RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Switch/Mario Kart 8 Deluxe (3.0.3) [6A85262F21B903649BD7C62628D26E43]/IPS Patches/MK8D Disable Minimap Character Icon Lag Freeze Online/README.md

 ## Disable Minimap Character Icon Lag/Freeze Online

-Disables other player's icons freezing and lagging on the minimap online.
-I don't know why Nintendo thought this was a good feature
+Disables other player's icons freezing and lagging for three seconds on the minimap online when they respawn or teleport.
+It also makes their icon update to respawn point when they go out of bounds